Makeve/lemp-students-selenium/12-final-project-career-readiness/code-review-and-refactoring.md

     }
 }
 ```
+✅ Improvement:
+- Code is modular and easier to extend.
+- New methods can be added without changing existing logic.

-## Summary
+## 🧾 Summary

-By the end of this session, you should understand the importance of code review and refactoring, be able to identify code smells, and apply refactoring techniques to improve code quality.
+By the end of this session, you should be able to:
+- Understand the importance of code reviews for quality and collaboration.
+- Identify code smells that need refactoring.
+- Apply refactoring techniques to clean up and improve your code.

+Remember: Clean code = Professional code.

 ---